 1. Regular Check-Ins

-It is an integral part of any winning team to have a regular check-in to look at progress.
+It is an integral part of any winning team to have regular check-ins to look at progress.
 By adding teamwork roles to the check-ins, you ensure that everyone is on the same page.
 This is also the best time to resolve setbacks, redo goals, and reassign tasks if needed.
 By checking in regularly, you ensure that each team member’s teamwork role is still linked to the evolving demands of the project, keeping the team on track and on target.

 2. Open Communication